Customize readability

 One.
 Two.
 Three.

-He didn’t have an answer.
-He scratched the back of his neck.
+Ren sighed, scratching the back of his neck.
 A flake of grey, dead skin peeled away and drifted to the floor.
 He didn’t feel the scratch.
-He just watched the flake settle in the dust.
+He just watched the flake settle into the dust.

-The alleyways smelled of hot copper, wet ash, and sour rain.
+Outside, the alleyways smelled of hot copper, wet ash, and sour rain.
 Ren kept his head down, hands buried deep in the pockets of his frayed jacket.
-The broken streetlamps and flickering shop signs cast sickly pink shadows into the puddles.
+The broken streetlamps cast sickly pink shadows into the puddles, making the grime look almost festive.

 A few blocks from the drop, he had to step around a Kijin.

-The thing was slumped against a gutted vending machine, its jaw hanging loose, dripping thick black oil onto the concrete.
-A broken servo whined in its chest, a high, pathetic sound.
+The thing was slumped against a gutted vending machine, its jaw hanging loose and dripping thick black oil onto the concrete.
+A broken servo whined in its chest—a high, pathetic sound, like a dying mosquito.
 It twitched, reaching a rusted, trembling hand toward Ren’s ankle.
-Its eyes were blown out, replaced by static.
+Its eyes were blown out, replaced by rolling static.

 Ren kept walking.
-The city was full of ghosts that hadn’t realized they were dead yet.
+The city was full of ghosts.
+He just preferred his ghosts to stay quiet.

 The fence was waiting in the back of a noodle stall that hadn’t served actual noodles in a decade.
-The man had a burn scar shaped like a jagged fork across his neck, and eyes that constantly darted toward the street.
+The man, Jax, had a burn scar shaped like a jagged fork across his neck, and his eyes darted toward the street every half-second like he expected the authorities to drop from the sky.

-The fence eyed Ren’s gear, the lack of armor, the hollow look in his cheeks.
+Jax eyed Ren’s gear, his gaze lingering on the lack of armor and the hollow look in his cheeks.
+He tapped his fingers against the table in a rapid, nervous rhythm.
 “You still walking the Thunder Path, kid?
-You got a death wish?”
+You got a death wish?
+A sickness?
+Because I got a guy, sells cheap coffins, very reasonable rates—”

 Click.
 Hiss.